kphillpotts/XamarinFormsLayoutChallenges/SocialNetwork/ReadMe.md

 # Social Network App Layout Design in Xamarin.Forms

-Everyone loves a curved background header image and an overlayed profile picture on their UI's, right?
-Well designers sure do.
-You'll see this sort of design all over the place.
+Xamarin.Forms is a crazy productive framework for building cross platform apps.
+However, straight out of the box you might find your User Interfaces are a bit bland.
+A good understanding of the layout system (and a good graphic designer) are really going to help you make your UI's awesome. (or at least not suck)

 So let's see how to recreate a simple Social Network profile type page in Xamarin.Forms.

  There are two challenge ingredients for this app.

 1) Creating a curved header Image